WHAT IS IT?

 The cars are thawed using one of two ways, depending on the weather.
-During frigid temperatures, the cars are moved in seven at a time and stopped completely over the heaters.
-There they will sit for 15 to 30 minutes to thaw completely.
+During frigid temperatures, the cars move in seven at a time and stop completely over the heaters.
+They will sit for 15 to 30 minutes to thaw completely.
 Eric Bender, supervisor of material handling at NCS, said it can take up to 16 hours to thaw a train with 150 cars if it’s really cold outside.

 HEAT INDEX: When at full-power, the heaters can register at more than 500 degrees.
 The air temperature inside the thaw shed can be as high as 150 degrees when the heaters are on.
 At that temperature, crews have to be mindful of surfaces that can burn their skin at such a high heat.